Research and engagement — Digital Identity Programme

-A person uses their driver licence to prove their age to buy alcohol.
+Most people use their driver licence as a form of physical identity to prove their age when purchasing alcohol.

-The licence also reveals their name, date of birth, address, organ donor status and driver licence type.
+The licence also reveals name, date of birth, address, organ donor status and driver licence type.

-However, the supplier only needs to know if they are over 18 years old.
+However, the supplier only needs to know if someone is over 18 years old.

-The person has provided more information than is necessary without control over what information they provided to prove their eligibility.
+This is an example of providing more information than is necessary and not having control over what information you provide to prove eligibility.

 This contrasted with other respondents who thought that data belongs to the person or people who provide it.

-During the research phase, the Digital Identity Programme Team worked with sector stakeholders and research bodies to gather a robust body of evidence to inform, develop and test proposals.
-As the programme progresses the team is continuing regular engagement with these key stakeholders, including:
+The Digital Identity Programme Team work with sector stakeholders and research bodies to gather a robust body of evidence to inform, develop and test proposals.
+This includes regular engagement with:

 - government agencies

 - private enterprises in banking, finance, utilities and other services